Sydney-Informatics-Hub/PIPE-4779-Intracardiac-Electrograms/README.md

 3. building_features.R: Builds basic features driven by client conversations.
 Choose either filtered data or imputed (where blanks in histology labels are treated as NoScar)

+4. building_tsfeatures.R: builds many features according to the tsfresh package.

-4. EDA.Rmd: Explores data and producing graphs.
+5. EDA.Rmd: Explores data and producing graphs.
 Relatedly save_plots.R save plots to file

-5. building_features.R Uses above rds files to build features, and prepare data for modelling.
-Saves model_model_dataimputed.csv and model_datafiltered.csv (Used for orange data mining analysis of models)

 6. model.R (possibly to be continued when implementation chosen)